tylee814/tylee814.github.io/_pages/about.md

 * 2020 **Scholarship for Grader**, Yonsei University

 * 2019 **Gold Prize in the 13th Open Source SW Developer Competition**
-  + Hosted by Ministry of Science and ICT
+  + Hosted by the Ministry of Science and ICT of South Korea
   + Nationwide competition

 * 2019 **Bronze Prize in the 15th Hansung Engineering Competition**
-  + Hosted by Hansung University

 * 2019 **Top Academic Achievement Award**, Hansung University

 * 2018 **2nd Prize in the 16th Embedded Software Competition**
-  + Hosted by Ministry of Trade, Industry, and Energy
+  + Hosted by the Ministry of Trade, Industry, and Energy of South Korea
   + Nationwide competition
   + [Link: [News](https://news.chosun.com/pan/site/data/html_dir/2019/01/02/2019010200765.html)]

 * 2018 **2nd Prize in the 6th University Student Digital Solution Challenge (K-Hackathon)**
-  + Hosted by Ministry of Science and ICT, South Korea
+  + Hosted by the Ministry of Science and ICT, South Korea of South Korea
   + Nationwide competition
   + [Link: [News](https://news.chosun.com/pan/site/data/html_dir/2018/11/19/2018111901900.html)]

 * 2018 **Gold Prize in the 14th Hansung Engineering Competition**
-  + Hosted by Hansung University

 * 2018 **Work scholarship**, Hansung University

 * 2018 **Scholarship for Academic Excellence**, Hansung University

 * 2017 **1st Prize in the SK Start-up Competition**
-  + Hosted by Hansung University

 * 2017 **Bronze Prize in the 13th Hansung Engineering Competition**
-  + Hosted by Hansung University

 * 2016 **Work scholarship**, Hansung University